Here’s How To Stop Chocolate Sticking to Plastic Molds

 Share on:

-To stop chocolate from sticking to plastic molds, you need to thoroughly wash the molds about a day before using them and keep them somewhere cold.
-The reason why sticking happens is that you didn’t clean the plastic molds properly or that they are too warm.
+To prevent chocolate from sticking to plastic molds, thoroughly wash them about a day before using them and keep them somewhere cold.
+Sticking happens because you didn’t clean the plastic molds properly or because they are too warm.

-Making chocolate with plastic molds is, no doubt, one of the easiest things to do.
-In case you don’t know how to go about it, let me quickly put you through the simple and direct steps for making molded chocolates.
+Making chocolate with plastic molds is undoubtedly one of the easiest things to do.
+If you don’t know how to go about it, let me quickly walk you through the simple and direct steps for making molded chocolates.

 First, you’ll need to buy chocolate bars or chocolate chips if you’re looking for the cheapest option.
 The better option, however, is to consider buying couverture chocolates, as they are of high quality and deliver great taste.

 If you’re using chocolate bars or chips, you’ll need to microwave them to achieve a smooth consistency.
-To do that, all you need is to heat the chocolate (medium heat) for 30 seconds.
+To do that, all you need to do is heat the chocolate (medium heat) for 30 seconds.
 After that, bring it out and stir properly.
-Next, continue microwaving it for another 30 seconds and then continue the process like that until you achieve a smooth and consistent texture.
+Next, continue microwaving it for another 30 seconds, and then continue the process until you achieve a smooth and consistent texture.

-As for couverture chocolate, you need to heat it for 15 minutes until it reaches about 110 °F (43 °C).
+Couverture chocolate needs to be heated for 15 minutes until it reaches about 110 °F (43 °C).
 Of course, you’ll need to stir the chocolate now and then as soon as you notice that it has started melting.

 The last part is to pour the melted chocolate into the plastic molds and carefully place it inside the freezer for about 10 minutes.